cp-algorithms/cp-algorithms/src/graph/edmonds_karp.md

 Therefore we can increase the flow by 3 and we get a flow of 8 for the network.
 <center>![Second path](Flow4.png) ![Network after second path](Flow5.png)</center>

-This time we find the path $s - D - C - B - t$ with the residual capacities 1, 2, 3, and 3, and hence, we increase by 1.
+This time we find the path $s - D - C - B - t$ with the residual capacities 1, 2, 3, and 3, and hence, we increase the flow by 1.
 <center>![Third path](Flow6.png) ![Network after third path](Flow7.png)</center>

 This time we find the augmenting path $s - A - D - C - t$ with the residual capacities 2, 3, 1, and 2.
-We can increase by 1.
+We can increase the flow by 1.
 But this path is very interesting.
 It includes the reversed edge $(A, D)$.
 In the original flow network, we are not allowed to send any flow from $A$ to $D$.